Teo44/Deadline-tracker/README.md

 # Deadline-tracker

 A web application for keeping track of deadlines.
-Currently users can add deadlines and mark them as completed.
+Currently users can add deadlines with a name and a date, and mark them as completed.

 The application in it's current state is running on [Heroku.](https://deadline-tracker.herokuapp.com)